-Women who are pregnant can buy prenatal vitamins as an eligible expense, since these are considered over-the-counter items.
+Women who are pregnant can buy prenatal vitamins as an eligible expense.
 You do not need an LMN or prescription for reimbursement.

 Special Baby Formula

 The cost difference between regular formula and alternative formulas for babies with special medical conditions could be an eligible expense.
-To qualify, you may need a LMN to submit to your benefits administrator.
+To qualify, you may need an LMN to submit to your benefits administrator.

 These are just some of the nutrition-related items and medications that could qualify as a eligible expense.
 Be sure to check with your plan administrator and always keep your receipts.

 Captain Contributor is a year-round employee education and engagement program for employer-sponsored benefits.